 4. What classes should I take in my first year?

+All POEC majors must take PSCI 201 in particular, and as juniors and seniors are generally unable to register for it, definitely take that in your freshman or sophomore year.
 You should also ensure that your math coursework is sufficient in your first year.
 MATH 130 (Calculus I) or the equivalent is a prerequisite for the POEC methodology requirement (POEC 253 or ECON 255).
 You might also consider taking STAT 161 or STAT 201 early on, as that would give you the option of taking ECON 255.

 4. Do Political Economy majors go abroad?